 It’s been over a week now since both these scandals broke out.
 People have now gone back to their daily humdrum life away from the uproar.
 Perhaps the nerves are still a bit raw in India, as the Aamir story still dominates the internet and social media.
 In Britain, people have forgotten about Lord’s Prayer already and engrossed in Christmas shopping spree.
 The guise is back, in both worlds, until the time something else flares up when the fangs and talons will lash out again, baring our primitive instincts.
 Until then, we are all back to our pretentious social harmony, back in our sheep’s skin.

 IA poignant article on Tagore’s relevance to the contemporary world…what is his relevance in our lives now?
 Have we adopted his ideas of a free society or his image on the pantheon of Bengali vainglorious psyche?

 “Where the mind is without fear and the head is held high Where knowledge is free Where the world has not been broken up into fragments By narrow domestic walls”

 Have we freed our mind and thoughts yet?

-Finally, who do the world look up to now as the messiah for free thinking transgressing the limits of time and geographic boundaries?
+Finally, who does the world look up to now as the messiah for free-thinking transgressing the limits of time and geographic boundaries?
 Why does the world lack inspirational thinkers?
 In Science and Technology, barriers are broken every day that pushes the limit of what humans can do; why isn’t there similar advances in social spheres?